War-Brokers-Mods/WBM/README.md

    https://docs.bepinex.dev/v5.4.11/articles/advanced/steam_interop.html

-4. Run the game at least once to generate necessary files.
+4. Run the game at least once to generate the plugins folder as well as other necessary files.

 ### Installing WBM

-1. [Download](https://github.com/developomp/WBM/releases/latest) the latest version of WBM
+1. [Download](https://github.com/developomp/WBM/releases/latest) the latest version of WBM (a .dll file).
-2. Put the dll file in the `<Game foler>BepInEx/plugins` folder.
+2. Put the dll file in the `<Game folder>/BepInEx/plugins` folder.

 ### Setting up OBS